koimad/InstallCodebeamer/README.md

     1. Codebeamer Server - 4 vcpu / 16 gib ram

-## Setup Hosts DNS Resolution

-If you are not using a DNS server it is easier to setup the /etc/ hosts file and copy to all machines with the below command

-    scp /etc/hosts root@<ip of machine>:/etc/

 ## Setup SSH
 Create ssh keys required for ansible to use certificates for connections over ssh
 ```